How Purpose-Driven Marketing Fueled Growth From Local Group to National Movement

 • The Huffington Post: “A New Way for Women to Connect and Thrive”

-• CBS8, KHON2, The Seattle Times, Clark County Today, Review-Journal, and more
+• CBS8 (San Diego), KHON2 (Honolulu), KTNV (Nevada), The Seattle Times, Clark County Today (Vancouver, WA), Review-Journal (Nevada), and more

 • Numerous local publications as a standout organization supporting women in business

-We also received multiple local and national awards that celebrated our innovative model and community-driven mission.
+The MOB also received multiple local and national awards that celebrated the innovative model and community-driven mission.

 Previous